TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Ctrl/Index.rst

         'iconfile' => 'EXT:myExtension/Resources/Public/Icons/someIcon.svg',
     ],

-While the backend would work with an empty :code:`['ctrl']` section, the above properties are a recommended minimum.
+Property :code:`label` is a mandatory setting, but the above properties are a recommended minimum.
 The list module shows an icon and a translated title of the table, and it uses the value of field :code:`title` as title for single rows.
 Single record administration however is limited with this setup: This table does not implement soft delete, record rows can not be sorted between each other, record localization is not